thu-coai/UDIT/README.md

 # Learning Instructions with Unlabeled Data for Zero-Shot Cross-Task Generalization

-Code and datasets for our paper "PPT: Pre-trained Prompt Tuning for Few-shot Learning"
+Code and datasets for our paper "Learning Instructions with Unlabeled Data for Zero-Shot Cross-Task Generalization"

 ## 1 Environment